sintefore/SparseVariables.jl/README.md

 Add container type(s) for improved performance and easier handling of sparse data and sparse arrays of optimizaton variables in [JuMP](https://jump.dev/JuMP.jl/stable/).

-Watch the JuliaCon/JuMP-dev 2022 lightning talk and check out the [notebook with examples and benchmarks]("docs/notebook_juliacon2022.jl"):
+Watch the JuliaCon/JuMP-dev 2022 lightning talk and check out the [notebook with examples and benchmarks](docs/notebook_juliacon2022.jl) (Note that the syntax has been updated since the presentation):

 [![SparseVariables - Efficient sparse modelling with JuMP](https://img.youtube.com/vi/YuDvfZo9W5A/3.jpg)](https://youtu.be/YuDvfZo9W5A)

-2022-09: Updated benchmarks of time spent on model construction with different number of variables (see [benchmark notebook for details](benchmark/benchmark.jl)) with additional types `IndexedVarArray` (model_indexed) and `SparseAxisArray` (model_sparse_aa) on current julia master:
+2022-09: Updated benchmarks of time spent on model construction with different number of variables (see [benchmark notebook for details](benchmark/benchmarks.jl)) with additional types `IndexedVarArray` (model_sparse) and `SparseAxisArray` (model_sparse_aa) on current julia master:

 ![](benchmark/res.svg)